Virtual Sports are

 A growing interest in Virtual Sports

 Because of Virtual Sports' unique and innovative nature, there is a growing interest in Virtual Sports.
-The mission of this science communication page and network is to address this interest.
+The mission of this science communication blog and research network is to address this interest.

 Our aims are (1) to set a name for the Virtual Sports 'label' as a new type of physical and sports-alike (eSports) games, (2) to inform people on the perspectives and debates virtual sports brings to the sports sector and academia, and (3) to connect academics with expertise in virtual sports into a network that is reachable for everyone interested.